belastingdienst/opr-paas/docs/administrators-guide/configuration.md

 For details on the layout of a PaasConfig resource, please see the [development-guide's api section](../development-guide/00_api.md#paasconfig) and more specifically the [section on PaasConfigSpec](../development-guide/00_api.md#paasconfigspec).

+Alternatively, if you prefer, you could use [doc.crds.dev](https://doc.crds.dev/github.com/belastingdienst/opr-paas).

 For an example, see below.

 Example PaasConfig